 As a child, were you liable to shirk or embrace time spent practicing at the piano?
-Scientists at the University of Oxford have found that dedicating yourself to the pursuit of a new skill increases the amount of white matter in your brain.
+Researchers at the University of Oxford have found that dedicating yourself to the pursuit of a new skill increases the amount of white matter in your brain.

 The good news is that even if you eschewed — or never opted for — piano lessons, it’s not too late to start.
 And you don’t have to become the next Mozart to increase your stock of white matter.

 The authors of the study published in Nature Neuroscience selected juggling lessons as the basis for their experiment.
 Forty-eight adult volunteers served as the sample.
 Half took lessons weekly for a period of six weeks.
-At the end of that time, those who practiced the new motor skill, regardless of aptitude, showed an average increase of 5 percent in white matter, while those who did not remained as they were.
+At the end of that time, those who practiced the new motor skill, regardless of aptitude, showed an average increase of 5% in white matter, while those who did not remained as they were.

 White matter is the medium through which nerve impulses travel, allowing communication between the information-processing gray matter areas of the brain.

-Said Dr. Johansen-Berg of the University of Oxford Department of Clinical Neurology, “Knowing that pathways in the brain can be enhanced may be significant in the long run in coming up with new treatments for neurological diseases such as multiple sclerosis, where these pathways become degraded.”
+“Knowing that pathways in the brain can be enhanced may be significant in the long run in coming up with new treatments for neurological diseases such as multiple sclerosis, where these pathways become degraded.”

 This article is updated from its initial publication in Brain World Magazine’s print edition.